danielrmeyer/web-app-deployment-demo/README.md

 # Web application deployment demo

-Demo Django application including automated development environment with Vagrant, automated infrastructure using aws and terraform.
+Demo Django application including automated development environment with Vagrant and infrastrucutre as code using aws and terraform.
+Deployment automation handled with fabric.

 ## Creating the local development environment

 These steps will create an exact multi-machine local clone of what we will later run in production.
-If your code is working here it is almost certainly going to work in our production environments.
+If your code is working here it is almost certainly going to work in our production environments we will create in the next step.

 1. Install vagrant and virtualbox.